 2017 Mongoose Tyax Supa Expert

 The 2017 Mongoose Tyax Supa Expert is a highly-capable hardtail with plus-sized tires and a 100mm Suntour air fork.
 This fork offers a thru-axle and 110mm hub spacing.
 The Shimano Alivio and Deore 2×9 drivetrain provides for a smooth-shifting experience while the advanced Shimano M365 disc brakes offer the stopping power needed to effectively ride down steep and rugged terrain.
 The WTB TrailBlazer 2.8-inch plus tires on the Mongoose Tyax Supa Expert greatly improve traction.
 Five sizes running from XS to XL will be available on the Tyax Supa Expert.
-With a price point of $999, this Mongoose will be well within reach for many mid-level riders.

 2017 Mongoose Boot’R DH